MBEAUDRIER/Libraries_UNIX_Console_Game/README.md

 * clrscr: Function to clean the screen
 * get_key: Nonblocking function to read input
 * gotoXY: Function to define a position
-* hide_cursor: Function to hide the cursor
+* hidecursor: Function to hide the cursor